 Neither the Board nor any other person may intimidate, threaten, coerce, or discriminate against any individual for the purpose of interfering with any right or privilege secured by Title IX, its implementing regulations, or this policy, or because the individual made a report or complaint, testified, assisted, or participated or refused to participate in any manner in an investigation, proceeding, or hearing under this policy.
 Intimidation, threats, coercion, or discrimination, including charges against an individual for code of conduct violations that do not involve sex discrimination or Sexual Harassment, but arise out of the same facts or circumstances as a report or complaint of sex discrimination, or a report or Formal Complaint of Sexual Harassment, for the purpose of interfering with any right or privilege secured by Title IX, its implementing regulations, or this policy, constitutes retaliation.
-Retaliation against a person for making a report of Sexual Harassment, filing a Formal Complaint, or participating in an investigation ( $\sqrt$ ) and/or hearing is a serious violation of this policy that can result in imposition of disciplinary sanctions/consequences and/or other appropriate remedies.
+Retaliation against a person for making a report of Sexual Harassment, filing a Formal Complaint, or participating in an investigation () and/or hearing [DRAFT NOTE: Select this option if the Board permits hearings.], is a serious violation of this policy that can result in imposition of disciplinary sanctions/consequences and/or other appropriate remedies.